 At the School Reading List, we understand the importance of fostering a lifelong appreciation for literature in young minds.
 Our carefully curated children’s book lists cater to a diverse audience, encompassing a wide range of genres, themes, and reading levels.
 We aim to provide an extensive collection of kids’ books that not only entertain but augment cross-curricular teaching and inspire your students’ learning and imagination.

-LGBTQIA+ fiction for secondary aged children and teens aged 11+
+Politics books for children and teens

 Our latest children’s and YA book reviews